 -

 Recognize Continuity: If a trigonometric function is continuous at a point c, then the limit as x approaches c is simply the value of the function at c.
-For example, sin(x) and cos(x) are continuous everywhere, so lim x→c sin(x) = sin(c) and lim x→c cos(x) = cos(c) for any real number c.
+As an example, sin(x) and cos(x) are continuous everywhere, so lim x→c sin(x) = sin(c) and lim x→c cos(x) = cos(c) for any real number c.

 -